rybodiddly/Kijiji-Reposter/README.md

 __API:__

-The kijijiapi file has been intentional obfuscated to prolong patching.
+The kijijiapi file has been intentionally obfuscated to prolong patching.

 __ToDo:__